 Although this whole process seems like 5,000 steps and way too much effort, it’s really not.

 This all didn’t happen in a second, and to this day I still replace one single use item in my house with a reusable item each month.
 If every week you switch something about your life to be sustainable, you’ll be living zero waste in no time.

-Just remember that zero waste isn’t about creating any trash, don’t feel guilty if you have trash.
-Just know that you’re making a difference by slowly changing your habits and being aware of your impact on our landfills.
+Just remember that zero waste is an ongoing process, so don’t feel guilty when you still have trash.
+You’re making a difference by slowly changing your habits and being aware of your impact on our landfills.
 I too, have caved and bought a Reeses.
 It happens to the best of us.

 Feature image credit: Photographee.eu / Shutterstock